cran/moocore/src/libmoocore/README.md

     make all MARCH=x86-64-v2

-See the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Submodel-Options.html** for the names of the architectures supported by your version of GCC.
+See the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Submodel-Options.html) for the names of the architectures supported by your version of GCC.

 You can compile the code with various runtime checks enabled using the option `DEBUG=1`.
 This will slow down the code significantly.
+If this is too slow for your purposes, you can disable the [sanitizers](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html#index-fsanitize_003daddress) using `make all DEBUG=1 SANITIZERS=""`.

 The build system will try to pick good compiler flags for you, but if you need to, you can override them by passing the option `OPT_CFLAGS`.
 For example, to disable compiler optimization and enabled debug symbols, you could run: